Vanguard’s International Makeover

 Total International’s New Look

 On September 24, Vanguard said it would switch Total International Index’s benchmark from the MSCI EAFE + Emerging Markets index to the MSCI All Country World ex-U.S. index, while also revealing plans to introduce a Total International ETF early in 2011.

-For an idea of the comparative riskiness of the new benchmark, we ran a maximum cumulative loss (MCL) analysis for the most recent bear market, which showed that the MSCI index lost 58.5%, while Total International Index lost 57.6%.
+For an idea of the comparative riskiness of the new benchmark, we ran a maximum cumulative loss (MCL) analysis for the most recent bear marketA period in which stock prices decline significantly from recent highs and remain below previous high marks for weeks or months.
+Generally, a decline of at least 20% in stock prices is considered the threshold marking the start of a bear market., which showed that the MSCI index lost 58.5%, while Total International Index lost 57.6%.
 It should be noted that the returns for the AC World ex-U.S. index (in the chart and MCL analysis) do not include any operating expenses, while those for Total International do.
 Investors in Total International will likely not notice any differences in the fund’s performance due to the switch.

 This is just the latest whack at the foundation of the ETF industry; a continuation of Vanguard’s efforts to undercut and overtake the competition.
 ETF investors stand to be the biggest beneficiaries.

 Following on the changes to its benchmark, Vanguard announced on September 27 it would be changing the composition of its Target Retirement and Managed Payout funds while also boosting international allocations in the LifeStrategy and Target Retirement funds as well as the original STAR.